 - Might change their physical appearance through surgery

-concerns concern about every part of their bodies.
+- They express concerns concern about every part of their bodies.

 Where bigorexia might be dangerous is when you start using anabolic steroids overly and get to a condition pushing you to commit suicide – this turnout might be lethal.
 One is advised to seek healthcare professional care as soon as possible.